rogerniesten/korifi-on-kind/README.md

 - https://www.openservicebrokerapi.org/

-## How to add users that are limited to a specific org
+## Demo 3: How to add users that are limited to a specific org
 In order to give each department its own little corner in the Korifi cluster, users can be limited to access only one organisation in Korifi.
 Cloud Foundry has implemented User Account and Authentication (UAA) which acts as an OAuth2 provider.
 Korifi uses a different approach and delegates this responsibility to the Kubernetes API server and Kubernetes native RBAC.
 See [here](https://github.com/cloudfoundry/korifi/blob/main/docs/user-authentication-overview.md) for more details.
 Therefore user management in Korif is slightly different from user management in Cloud Foundry.
 Commands like cf create-user or cf delete user as described [here](https://docs.cloudfoundry.org/adminguide/cli-user-management.html) are not available in Korifi.
 Kubernetes tool kubectl is need for creating, modifying, deleting and granting users.
 It is also required to change the kubernetes context when switching to a different user, besides logging in using cf login or cf auth.
 Please note that Kubernetes by itself doesn't store user account!
 The example script mentioned below creates a user by creating a certificate for that user, which is signed by the CA of that cluster (KIND creates a self signed CA).
 By creating RBAC bindings, the access is defined for a user (certificate).